“There are many paths to heaven, and sex is one of them.”

 The transformative power of great sex that “can change you, can make you more than you are,” goes beyond the bedroom, I think.
 True sexual healing carries over into our everyday lives, makes us calmer, happier, more loving people.

 For some of us, hormonal changes or the special stresses of midlife have reduced the power of sexual healing and transformation in our lives.
 Remember, though, if we understand what's happening to our bodies, we can find ways to bring that power back.
-Check out our recipe for enjoying sex after menopause, or our selection of books and CDs on mindfulness and sexual health.
+Check out our recipe for enjoying sex after menopause, or our selection of books on mindfulness and sexual health.

 You can find your own little piece of heaven, right here on earth.